kyleyhw/digit_recognition_pytorch/README.md

 ### Training

-To train the model, run the `train.py` script.
-The trained model will be saved as `mnist_cnn.pt`.
+The `train.py` script is configured to train on a subset of the data for faster execution.
+You can modify the `main` function in `train.py` to change the subset size and number of epochs.
+The trained model will be saved to the project root and should be moved to the `models/` directory.

 ```bash
 python train.py
 ```

-*Note: The current configuration trains on a subset of the data for faster execution.
-You can modify `train.py` to use the full dataset.*

 ### GUI

-Once the model is trained, you can launch the GUI to test it with your own drawings.
+The GUI uses the latest trained model.
+Make sure the `gui.py` script is pointing to the correct model file in the `models/` directory.

 ```bash
 python gui.py